-NCC strives to maintain a professional environment at all times.
-Students are expected to conduct themselves in a professional manner consistent with the standards of institution and general workplace.
-Students shall be subject to disciplinary action or automatic dismissal if exhibited any of the following inappropriate behaviors during school time or on school premises.
+Students may be subject to disciplinary action or automatic dismissal if any of the following inappropriate behaviors are exhibited during school time or on school premises.
 The following are behaviors that NCC considers to be inappropriate and will not be tolerated:

-1. Falsification of student records, or other Company records.

-- 2. Theft, deliberate or careless damage or destruction of any school property or the property of any student. - 3.
+- 1. Falsification of student records, or other Company records. - 2.
+Theft, deliberate or careless damage or destruction of any school property or the property of any student. - 3.
 Removing or borrowing school property without authorization. - 4.
 Unauthorized use of school equipment, materials, or facilities. - 5.
-Provoking a fight or fighting during class, or while on school premises. - 6.
-Participating in horseplay or practical jokes during class, or on school property. - 7.
-Carrying firearms or any other dangerous weapons on school premises at any time. - 8.
-Engaging in a criminal conduct whether or not related to school performance. - 9.
-Causing, creating or participating in a disruption of any kind during class on school property. - 10.
-Insubordination, including but not limited to failure or refusal to obey the orders of instructions of a school director or instructor. - 11.
-Using abusive language at any time on school premises. - 12.
-Failure to obtain permission to leave class for any reason during class instruction time. - 13.
-Sleeping or malingering during class. - 14.
-Making or accepting personal telephone calls or texting (cell phone usage) during class, except in case of emergency or extreme circumstances. - 15.
-Wearing extreme, unprofessional or inappropriate styles of dress while on campus or at a clinical facility. - 16.
-Violation of any safety, health, security, school policies, rules or procedures. - 17.
-Committing a fraudulent act or a breach of trust under any circumstances. - 18.
-Any form of harassment. - 19.
-Possession or use of alcohol or being under the influence of alcohol while in class or on school property. - 20.
-Distribution, sale or purchase of an illegal or controlled substance while in class or on school property. - 21.
-Academic dishonesty such as cheating, plagiarism, forgery, etc. - 22.
-Interfering with the right of others to an education. - 23.
-Improper use of the internet.
+Disruption or obstruction of any campus related activity, or any on-campus activity - 5.
+Fighting or provoking a fight during class, or while on school premises. - 6. possession of firearms, replicas, ammunition, explosives, fireworks, or any other dangerous weapons on school premises at any time. - 8.
+Threatening or endangering the health or safety of any person within or related to the campus community, including physical abuse, threats, intimidation, harassment, or sexual misconduct. - 9.
+Unauthorized recording, dissemination, or publication of academic presentations AS WELL AS CONVERSATIONS (including handwritten notes) - 10.
+Misuse of computer facilities or resources, including: - Unauthorized entry into a file or transfer of a file, for any purpose. - Use of another's identification or password. - Use of computing facilities, campus network, or other resources to interfere with the work of another member of the campus. - Use of computing facilities and resources to send obscene or intimidating and abusive messages. - Use of computing facilities and resources to interfere with normal campus operations. - Use of computing facilities and resources in violation of copyright laws. - Violation of a campus computer use policy. - 11.
+Engaging in a criminal conduct whether or not related to school performance. - 12.
+Causing, creating or participating in a disruption of any kind during class on school property. - 13.
+Insubordination, including but not limited to failure or refusal to obey the orders of instructions of a school director or instructor. - 14.
+Failure to comply with directions or, interference with, any school official or any public safety officer while acting in the performance of his/her duties. - 15.
+Using profane or abusive language at any time on school premises. - 16.
+Sleeping during class. - 17.
+Making or accepting personal telephone calls or texting (cell phone usage) during class, except in case of emergency or extreme circumstances. - 18.
+Wearing extreme, unprofessional or inappropriate styles of dress while on campus or at a clinical facility. - 19.
+Violation of any safety, health, security, school policies, rules or procedures. - 20.
+Committing a fraudulent act or a breach of trust under any circumstances. - 21.
+Any form of harassment. - 22.
+Possession or use of alcohol or being under the influence of alcohol while in class or on school

+- property. - 23.
+Distribution, sale, or purchase of an illegal or controlled substance while in class or on school property. - 24.
+Academic dishonesty such as cheating, plagiarism, forgery, or other forms of academic dishonesty that are intended to gain unfair academic advantage. - 25.
+Furnishing false information to a school official, faculty member, or campus office. - 26.
+Interfering with the right of others to an education. - 27.
+Improper use of computers and the internet.